 “I’m a mental health therapist.
 So to me, it really helps people's mental health, especially when they're homeless, to keep their pets with them.
 A lot of people are having to give up their animals,” she said.
 “I have a pitbull now that has three legs.
 She goes to work with me, and they just love her.
 She’s a pet therapy dog.”

-Vanessa was a pitbull in Olean that had an encounter with a woman on the street, and Vanessa ended up biting her.
-It spread across social media and turned into a huge battle to keep Vanessa alive, Dudek said.
+Vanessa was a pitbull in Ogden that had an encounter with a woman on the street, and Vanessa was accused of allegedly biting her, Dudek said.
+It spread across social media and turned into a huge battle to keep Vanessa alive.
+Justice for Vanessa has many followers, Dudek said.

 Although Vanessa survived that scuffle, she ended up getting lymphoma and died three years ago, after very costly medical treatments and a tracheotomy, Dudek said.
 Vanessa garnered many supporters and drew much attention in the process, she said.